Chapter II: The Cascade — What Happens When Quantum Gets Useful

 The quantum computing industry has operated primarily on investment capital rather than revenue.
 This is beginning to change, though cautiously.
 Quantinuum's Helios launched with enterprise access agreements from Amgen, BMW Group, JPMorgan Chase[4], and SoftBank—though these are primarily exploratory partnerships for research and evaluation, not production deployments generating demonstrated business ROI.
 D-Wave's quantum annealing systems have been in commercial use for optimization problems, though no enterprise customer has publicly demonstrated that quantum computing delivers a cost-effective advantage over classical alternatives.

-Commercial purchases of quantum computing systems and cloud access are estimated at $650–850 million in 2024 (McKinsey estimates quantum computing company revenue at $650–750 million; broader market definitions including government procurement, academic installations, and cloud subscriptions push the figure higher)-not solely enterprise production deployments.
+Commercial purchases of quantum computing systems and cloud access hit $854 million in 2024 (up approximately 70% from 2023), a figure that includes government procurement, academic installations, and cloud subscriptions—not solely enterprise production deployments.

-Bain estimates that quantum computing could unlock $100–250 billion[2] in market value across end-user industries—pharmaceuticals ($80-90 billion potential), financial services, logistics, and materials science.
-This represents economic value created for those industries, not quantum computing vendor revenue, which Bain separately estimates at $5–15 billion by 2035.
-McKinsey projects quantum technologies could generate up to $97 billion[1] in revenue by 2035, with quantum computing capturing $28–72 billion of that total (a wide range reflecting deep uncertainty).
+Bain estimates that quantum computing could unlock up to $250 billion[2] in market value across pharmaceuticals ($80-90 billion potential), financial services, logistics, and materials science.
+McKinsey projects quantum technologies could generate up to $97 billion[1] in revenue by 2035, with quantum computing capturing $72 billion of that total.
 These projections warrant significant skepticism.
 They are top-down estimates produced by consulting firms, not bottom-up revenue models built from identified customers solving identified problems at identified price points.
-For context, the upper end of McKinsey's $28–72 billion quantum computing revenue range would exceed the entire current global high-performance computing (HPC) market (~$50-60 billion).
+For context, McKinsey's $72 billion quantum computing revenue projection would exceed the entire current global high-performance computing (HPC) market (~$50-60 billion).
 Consulting-firm technology projections have a poor historical track record for emerging technologies—quantum computing market estimates have been revised downward repeatedly over the past decade.
 These figures should be understood as speculative upper bounds, not forecasts.

 Right now, quantum companies burn far more cash than they earn.
 Early "commercial" revenue is mostly exploratory—companies testing the technology, not deploying it for proven business value.
 The key milestone is when revenue becomes self-sustaining, which is likely several years away.